Extraordinary Attorney Woo: Awards and nominations

+Listicles

+Adaptations

 On July 6, 2022, AStory announced that the series would be adapted into a webtoon of the same name.
-Serialized into sixty episodes, drawn by illustrator HwaUmJo, and written by Yuil, it will be available in Korean, English, Japanese, and Chinese.
+Serialized into sixty episodes, drawn by illustrator HwaUmJo, and written by Yuil, it was planned to be available in Korean, English, Japanese, and Chinese.

-On July 14, it was reported that a US remake is currently in discussion.
+On July 14, 2022, it was reported that the possibility of a US remake was being discussed.

-On August 17, it was confirmed that a musical remake will be coming in 2024.
+On August 17, 2022, it was confirmed that a musical remake was planned in 2024.

-On September 6, it was confirmed that the remake was offered in approximately ten countries and is currently in discussion.
+On September 6, 2022, it was announced that a remake was being proposed in approximately ten countries.

+In 2025, it was reported that Netflix was developing an English-language adaptation of the series by Leila Gerstein, produced by KristieAnne Reed for Jerry Bruckheimer Television.